 Working Within a Client’s Belief System

 When addressing issues of religious belief, the therapist is only able to operate within the confines of the client’s belief system and process.
 It is only appropriate to work on deprogramming beliefs with the client’s consent, as part of the client’s process (not the therapist’s agenda for the client).
 If a client holds an unhealthy religious perspective on hell and is committed to maintaining it, the therapist’s options are limited.
 Many highly religious clients spend their entire lives tortured by fear of hell but are unwilling to question their religious beliefs.
 The therapist may encourage these clients to examine whether there are other reasons why the fear is particularly pronounced, and to see if there are techniques that can be found to reduce it.
-The therapist may also to encourage the client to take refuge in the beliefs and practices of her religion designed to mitigate fear of hell.
+The therapist may also to encourage the client to take refuge in the beliefs and practices of his religion designed to mitigate fear of hell.
 Beyond this, it is unethical to pressure a client to change her religious beliefs.
 Moreover, this course of action would likely be perceived by the client as a betrayal of trust.
 It could irreparably rupture the therapeutic alliance.

 Fundamentalist religions teach adherents to attach religion to personal identity and arm adherents with an array of doctrines designed to ward off threats to deconversion.
 Highly religious clients are likely to be sensitive to any imposition of the therapist’s beliefs and would be liable to interpret such an imposition as threatening.
 Therapists who have had negative experiences with religion must be vigilant not to sabotage the therapeutic relationship, resisting any urges to rescue the client by giving this expression in their interpretations and reactions.
 Therapists do not need to be dishonest about their differing experiences and beliefs, but they should not bring them into the therapy session.
 Clients are usually willing to work with a therapist who holds different beliefs if they feel assured the therapist will respect their religion.